Oxfordshire Energy Strategy

 The Greater South East Energy Hub is one of five regional Energy Hubs in England.
 The Energy Hubs aim to provide support to bring investment into local, low-carbon energy infrastructure projects and to make strategic links between local institutions.

-The Energy Hub works on behalf of Local Enterprise Partners (LEPs) and their member Local Authorities.
-There are 11 LEPs in the Greater South East.
+The Energy Hub works on behalf of Local Enterprise Partnerships (LEPs) and their member Local Authorities.
+There are 11 LEPs in the Greater South East (including OxLEP).
 Each LEP has produced a Local Energy Strategy that informs the work of the Energy Hub.

 Working in collaboration with the Local Enterprise Partnerships, the core areas of work for the Energy Hub include: